Want to understand every 2020 fiasco? You need to revisit Fyre Fest

 It could not, however, and the project is now on its way to losing half a billion dollars.

-If it sounded familiar when Katzenberg recently claimed that the only reason nobody Quibi hasn’t yet clicked is the coronavirus, it’s probably because Billy McFarland similarly claimed that Fyre Fest only failed because of inclement weather.
+If it sounded familiar when Katzenberg recently claimed that the only reason Quibi hasn’t yet clicked is the coronavirus, it’s probably because Billy McFarland similarly claimed that Fyre Fest only failed because of inclement weather.
 Neither can bring themselves to claim ownership of the petard on which they’ve been hoisted.

 Over-reliance on cynical social media strategy